collective/collective.geo.contentlocations/collective/geo/contentlocations/browser/README.txt

     >>> browser.url == '%s/front-page/@@manage-coordinates' % portal_url
     True

-It is a two steps form:
+It is a two-step form:
-Firts:
+First:
 we are asked the type of coordinates to input
     >>> control = browser.getControl('Type')
     >>> control